Tooth Extractions in Lowell, Indiana

 What Is a Tooth Extraction?

-While restorative dentistry is usually the first option for dental care, sometimes patients require a tooth extraction.
+While restorative dentistry is usually the first option for dental care, sometimes patients require a tooth extraction before.
 Reasons for removal range from natural damage to decay to the development of wisdom teeth.
-In cases where traditional restorative procedures won’t adequately treat damage, decay or misaligned teeth, Dr. Pulver recommends extraction.
+In cases where traditional restorative procedures won’t adequately treat damage, decay, or misaligned teeth, Dr. Pulver recommends a tooth extraction in Lowell, Indiana.

 When Would I Need a Tooth Extraction?

 The reasons for tooth removal vary among patients.
-Factors such as prior history with oral diseases, lifestyle choices, natural development and other health conditions all can impact your need for tooth removal.
-The most common causes of tooth extraction Dr. Pulver sees is damage and decay, overcrowding, infection and health conditions like weakened immune systems.
+Factors such as prior history with oral diseases, lifestyle choices, natural development, and other health conditions all can impact your need for tooth removal.
+The most common causes of tooth extraction, Dr. Pulver sees, are damage and decay, overcrowding, infection, and health conditions like weakened immune systems.

 For example, if you’ve had periodontal disease or other infections in your teeth and gums, you may require an extraction for a decayed tooth.
 Tooth extractions are also recommended sometimes to patients with weakened immune systems, as they are more vulnerable to infections.

-If too many teeth develop in your mouth or jaw space is not sufficient, this can lead to overcrowding and misalignment.
+If too many teeth develop in your mouth or the jaw space is insufficient, this can lead to overcrowding and misalignment.
 Many patients require wisdom teeth extractions to prevent these complications as the teeth grow.

 What Are The Different Types of Tooth Extractions?